stefanofa/awesome/TOPICS.md

 ## encore

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 ## gcp

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

+## infrastructure-as-code

+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

+*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

-## microservice-framework
+## infrastructure-automation

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 ## microservices

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.

 *   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

-## nodejs-framework

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure

-*   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
-It comes with support for testing, modern tooling, an ecosystem of official packages, and more.

 ## serverless

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 *   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.